 Although these results are very positive, hypnosis wasn't right for everyone who took part.
 As it says elsewhere on this site, hypnotherapy is not mind control or a magic wand.
 Choice is always part of the decision to quit smoking and you have to actively make that choice in order for it to be successful for you.

-But if you really want to stop smoking, then one session of hypnotherapy could be just the help you need.
+However, if you really want to stop smoking, one session of hypnotherapy could be just the help you need.

 To find out about about my four step support programme for those wishing to stop smoking, click HERE